M268816/power-repo/instructions/FE Data Transfer Setup.md

     - Run the service once to create a log folder, and the output.csv file.
     - Stop the service and exit the program.
 3. Create a new Blank SharePoint List.
 Make sure to use the proper whitespace for the column names.
+    - Create a Datetime column named
+        - 'RecordDatetime'
-    - Create Number Columns named
+    - Create text columns named
         - 'CSV_ID'
+        - 'ShiftLetter'
-        - ' Downtime Minutes'
+        - 'DowntimeMinutes'
-    - Create Text Columns named
-        - ' Datetime Reason'
+        - 'DowntimeReason'
-        - ' Comments'
+        - 'RecordComments'
         - 'Pleater'
 4. Under settings, go to the advanced setting in the 'List Settings' Link.
 5. Create new Indexed columns by clicking the 'Indexed columns' link under the column list.
-    - Make the DateTime column an index.
+    - Make the RecordDatetime column an index.
 6. Return to the advanced settings and Create a new view
     - Name the view 'Last 30 Days'
     - Make the view the default
     - Deselect the Title column display Checkmark
     - Navigate to sorting and filters
-        - Sort the DateTime column in descending order
+        - Sort the RecordDatetime column in descending order
-        - Filter the DateTime column by 'greater than or equal to' [Today]-30
+        - Filter the RecordDatetime column by 'greater than or equal to' [Today]-30
     - Click Okay and close the new SharePoint List.
 7. Create a new Power Automate Flow for the cloud.